 - Child support matters

 After a license suspension, Utah requires you to obtain SR22 insurance Utah, a type of high risk insurance, as a condition for reinstating your license.
-SR22 insurance is a financial responsibility form that is endorsed to your auto insurance policy.
+SR22 insurance is a financial responsibility form that’s an endorsement to your auto insurance policy.
 When you purchase an SR22 certificate, your insurance provider files it with the Utah Department of Public Safety (DPS).
-Your SR22 policy is then monitored for a period of three to five years.
-If you let the policy lapse during that time, an SR26 form is filed with the DPS, resulting in another license suspension of your license.
-To regain driving privileges again, you will need to go through the reinstatement process again, which involves payment of additional fines and/or fees.
+The company that issues your policy monitors it during the time the state requires you to carry it (three to five years).
+If you let the policy lapse during that time, the insurance company submits an SR26 form to the DPS, resulting in another license suspension.
+To regain driving privileges again, you must go through the reinstatement process again, which involves payment of additional fines and fees.

-What if you have no car but need SR22 insurance?
-If you don’t own a vehicle you’ll need to purchase a non owner SR22 insurance Utah certificate to reinstate your license.
-A non owner SR22 policy achieves the same result as an owner SR22 policy.
-However, since there is no vehicle to insure, the SR22 certificate is attached to a non-owner insurance policy.
-Non owner SR22 insurance Utah covers you when operating a non-owned vehicle on an occasional basis.
+If you have no car but need SR22 insurance, you’ll need non owner SR22 insurance Utah to reinstate your license.
+A non owner SR22 policy serves the same purpose as an owner SR22 policy.
+But instead of endorsing an auto policy, the SR22 certificate endorses a non-owner insurance policy.
+It covers you when you drive a borrowed car on an occasional basis.

 A number of factors determine SR22 insurance costs.
-UltraCar Insurance will help you get the lowest rate possible for SR22 insurance Utah.
-Feel free to call with any questions or concerns, or click the quote button to start a quote now.
+UltraCar Insurance will help you get the lowest rate possible.
+Call us today with your questions or concerns or click the quote button for online quotes!